TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

 1. 1.
-Reading group: Transported by Saint-Exupéry
+Nato debate at SNP conference: Politics live blog
 2. 2\.
-Syria conflict: Brahimi takes ceasefire plan to Damascus - live updates
+Anniversary of Gaddafi's death: Is Libya better or worse off?
+Open thread
 3. 3\.
-Government borrowing lower than expected
+David Cameron begins battle over Britain's relationship with EU
 4. 4\.
-Picture desk live: the best news pictures of the day
+Queens Park Rangers v Everton: Squad sheets
 5. 5\.
-Removed video
+Picture desk live: the best news pictures of the day
 6. All today's stories

 On the Guardian today

-1. Comment is free 'Binders full of women' reconsider voting for Mitt Romney
+1. Life and style Mapping the body: the temple
-2. World news Mitt Romney tells business leaders: put pressure on employees - US politics live
+2. World news Koch-backed activists use power of data in bid to oust Obama from White House
-3. Comment is free Billy Graham's lurch towards Mitt Romney risks his legacy
+3. World news Greek poverty so bad families 'can no longer afford to bury their dead'
-4. World news Greek poverty so bad families 'can no longer afford to bury their dead'
+4. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
-5. Life and style Mapping the body: the temple
+5. Film Sylvia Kristel obituary
-6. Film Emmanuelle actor Sylvia Kristel dies
+6. Comment is free Iran sanctions now causing food insecurity, mass suffering

 *   License/buy our content
 |*   Privacy policy